Tokyo Itinerary: How to Spend 4 PERFECT Days in Tokyo (2023)

 Start off the day in Asakusa, an area that is famous for being the main temple, merchant, and entertainment area of old Tokyo.

 Asakusa was also well-known for being the entertainment district of old Tokyo.
 You could find lots of theaters in this area.
-The area behind Sensoji temple was a famous prostitution area.
+Behind Sensoji temple was a famous prostitution area.

-During the early morning, it’s a wonderfully quiet and peaceful place.
+In the early morning, Asakusa is a wonderfully quiet and peaceful place.
 It’s so quiet that it’s hard to believe you’re in a city of 9 million people.
-At night although there are a few people out and about, but nowhere near as crazy as Shibuya or Shinjuku.
-I felt safe walking down the streets at night here.

 - Ippudo – ramen chain restaurant

-- Sometaro – Okonomiyaki; really hot inside and often long waits; not ideal for solo travelers as they prefer groups
+- Sometaro – Okonomiyaki; really hot inside and often long waits; not ideal for solo travelers as it’s more of a group experience.

 - Ichiran – near Ginza station; their ramen is better than Ippudo’s